Nóra

 Supported by Józsefváros Municipality

-notes for soloists is series of visual and concrete poetry.
+notes on war is part of notes for soloists that is series of visual and concrete poetry.
 Instigated by a deep mistrust in language and its use, the short pieces examine the smallest parts of language and its rhizome, playing with phonetic similarities and shifts in meaning, visuality and sound.
-The minimalist pieces are the result of a reducing towards nothing.
+The minimalist pieces are the result of a reduction towards nothing.

-Her kind of approach recalling visual poetry has a long story.
+Cia's approach is multifaceted.
 She once said in an interview: I always used to play little word-games at school while writing or listening to something.
-Then it became more severe when I was studying philosophy and so much dealt with the language.
+Then it became more severe when I was studying philosophy that so much dealt with language.
 We were disputing about every single word, and the resulting language often turned out to sound ridiculous.
-In order to say something really clearly you have to simplify the language, so as to avoid any possibility of misunderstanding.
-Many discussions were structured upon which word to use.
+In order to say something really clearly you have to be quite precise in your use of language, so as to avoid any possibility of misunderstanding.
+Many discussions were structured around the definitions and use of words and concepts.
 Philosophical language is often a very peculiar language.
 Wittgenstein wrote: “A proposition is completely logically analysed if its grammar is made completely clear: no matter what idiom it may be written or expressed in.”
 Somehow, this way of thinking affected me.
-You immediately react logically to something that could be misunderstood and you have to use the language in a minimal expression to have control over it.
+You immediately react logically to formulations that could be misunderstood and need to use the most minimal expression possible to keep that potential at stake.

-Cia Rinne (1973) was born in Gothenburg but grew up in Germany, Finland and Denmark and is now based outside Berlin.
-She has published four collections of poetry, written an opera libretto and several texts for stage.
-Her work has been exhibited in Lundskonsthall in Sweden, British Museum in London, Haus am Waldsee in Berlin and Centre Pompidou in Paris; and is represented in collections such as MOMA Artist Book Collection, Bibliothèque des Beaux-Arts de Paris and Copenhagen City Collection.
+Cia Rinne (1973) was born in Gothenburg but grew up in Germany, Finland, and Denmark, and is now based outside Berlin.
+She has published four collections of poetry, written opera libretti, and several texts for the stage.
+Her work has been exhibited in Marabouparken konsthall in Stockholm, Haus am Waldsee in Berlin, and Centre Pompidou in Paris; and is represented in collections such as the MOMA Artist Book Collection, Bibliothèque des Beaux-Arts de Paris and the Copenhagen City Collection.

 ///